joelypoley/swiftbolt/README.md

 ```
 ./run
 ```
 and then edit `Sources/swiftbolt/main.swift`.
-The output of the program is displayed and periodically refreshed.
+The output of `kmain.swift` is displayed and periodically refreshed.